Nappleee/Graph-/README.md

 ```sh
 !python explain.py
 ```
-This is an example when you run the explain.py when the input is BBBP
+This is an example when you run the explain.py if the input is BBBP
 ![1](Pic/1.png)